COVID-19: How to Isolate and Notify Close Contacts

 Recent Exposures and Close Contacts

 There are no exceptions or exemptions for isolation.
-Everyone who tests positive by either antigen or PCR testing—regardless of symptoms, previous infection, or vaccination/booster status—must isolate for at least 5 days.
+All health care workers, including all students enrolled in clinical programs, that test positive by either antigen or PCR testing—regardless of symptoms, previous infection*, or vaccination/booster status—must isolate for at least 5 days.

 After you have completed isolation and have recovered from COVID-19, you do not need a negative test to return to work or class.